Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 \subsection{Testing Exchangeability and Log-Concavity (Case C)}

-In the previous example, $\cP$ is a very rich, nonparametric class of distributions (discrete and continuous, light and heavy tailed, etc.) with no common dominating measure.
-Being able to find a single (nonconstant) process that is simultaneously a test martingale for every $P$ in $\cP$ is quite atypical, and it can only occur for very structured problems.
+In the previous example, $\cP$ is a rich, nonparametric class of distributions (discrete and continuous, light and heavy tailed, etc.) with no common dominating measure.
+Being able to find a single (nonconstant) process that is simultaneously a test martingale for every $P$ in $\cP$ is quite atypical.
 (The same atypical situation also occurred with $\cB^\mu$ in the bounded case.)
 For example, there is no nontrivial test martingale for $\cG^\mu$, the sub-Gaussian class discussed earlier; nevertheless, we did exhibit a test supermartingale.
-It turns out that even this is atypical: a rather special structure is required for a (nonmonotonic) test supermartingale to exist.
+It turns out that even this is atypical: a rather special structure is required for even a (nontrivial) test supermartingale to exist.

 \cite{ramdas2022testing} study the seemingly simple problem of testing if a binary sequence is exchangeable, and find that \emph{no nontrivial test supermartingale exists} (in the original filtration), but they exhibit a nontrivial and powerful e-process based on universal inference.